octobercms/docs/3.x/extend/database/mutators.md

 }
 ```

-Now the `is_admin` attribute will always be cast to a boolean when you access it, even if the underlying value is stored in the database as an integer:
+Now the `is_admin` attribute will always be cast to a boolean when you access it, even if the underlying value is stored in the database as an integer.

 ```php
 $user = User::find(1);